awslabs/amazon-neptune-tools/neptune-export/readme.md

 All three commands allow you to supply vertex and edge label filters.

- - If you supply label filters to the `export` command, the metadata file and the exported CSV files will contain data only for the labels specified in the filters.
+ - If you supply label filters to the `export` command, the metadata file and the exported data files will contain data only for the labels specified in the filters.
  - If you supply label filters to the `create-config` command, the metadata file will contain data only for the labels specified in the filters.
- - If you supply label filters to the `export-from-config` command, the exported CSV files will contain data for the intersection of labels in the config file and the labels specified in the command filters.
+ - If you supply label filters to the `export-from-config` command, the exported data files will contain data for the intersection of labels in the config file and the labels specified in the command filters.

 ### Parallel export